 Farm Share Distributes Food at No Charge

-Farm Share was established in 1991, with an overarching goal to distribute food without fees of any kind to agencies such as soup kitchens, homeless shelters, food banks, churches, and more.
+Farm Share was established in 1991 as a means to eliminate food waste.
 Since its inception, we have grown to accommodate a growing hunger.
 Many large groups collect food donations from the public and charge a per-pound “shared maintenance fee” to your local church, soup kitchen, etc. for this food.
-These fees add up to hundreds of thousands (sometimes millions!) of dollars per year.
+These fees add up to hundreds of thousands of dollars per year.
 If the agency cannot afford the shared maintenance fees, they do not get the food.
 Smaller grass-root agencies that cannot afford the shared maintenance fees get left out in the cold.
 Farm Share gives food to our recipient agencies without fees of any kind.

 The Only Charitable Produce